staeter/work-in-progress/dialogue.md

 Here we discuss which tools are needed to complete the requirements and weather potential candidates already exist.

+## On our use of LLMs

+Parts of this document have been written in cooperation with a LLM.

+We recognize the way these algorithms have been trained in problematic ways using data without author's acknowledgement and poorly paid labor for data labeling.
+Though we also believe LLMs are useful tools that can be used for human emancipation.
+A hammer can break a skull but it mey also serve to build bridges, houses and hospitals.
+In other words, deleterious conditions that produced that hammer may be changed with the help of that very hammer.
+This reasoning works as much for LLMs as for textile factories and petroleum industry.

+In terms of content originality, we do not attempt to be especially original or novel.
+Our main aim is to express those ideas and develop techniques to bring them to life.
+No matter who or what expresses those ideas as long as they match our thought and needs.

+We have made the writing process transparent by sharing the dialogue's history.
+They can be found in the `.aider.chat.history.md` file.

 ## Legacy Text

 ### Pro-Social Behavior